exercism/v3/docs/concept-exercises.md

 ### `.docs/hints.md`

-**Purpose:** Provide hints to a student to help them get themselves unstuck n an exercise.
+**Purpose:** Provide hints to a student to help them get themselves unstuck in an exercise.

 - If the student gets stuck, we will allow them to click a button requesting a hint, which will show the relevant part of file.
 - Hints should be bullet-pointed underneath headings.